-Connectivity to users and other public telecommunications networks should be secure as it presents a widely available means of unauthorized access and compromise of a public telecommunications network and/or its users.
+Connectivity with users and other public telecommunications networks should be secure, as it presents a widely available means of unauthorised access and potential compromise of a public telecommunications network and/or its users.
 Operators are encouraged to adopt secure protocols to protect the integrity of the connections to their networks.
-Operators should validate end devices such as customer premises equipment that are owned by the operator that connect to their public telecommunications networks.
+Operators should validate end devices, such as customer premise equipment, that are owned by the operator and that connect to their public telecommunications network.
 User connectivity should adopt contemporary secure protocols for Wi-Fi access on network customers' premises, such as Wi-Fi Protected Access version 2 (WPA2) with the advanced encryption standard (AES) or version 3 (WPA3) by default.
-Operators that allow application-based client access using Session Initiation Protocol (SIP) to public telephone services, either for business or residential users, are encouraged to use session border controllers (SBCs) (ITU 2015) and strong user and authentication credentials to mitigate the possibility of SIP clients being compromised.
+Operators that allow application-based client access to public telephone services using Session Initiation Protocol (SIP), either for business or residential users, are encouraged to use session border controllers (SBCs) (ITU 2015) and strong user and authentication credentials to mitigate the possibility of SIP clients being compromised.
 Operators should also ensure that customer premise equipment is maintained securely through appropriate patching and upgrades.

 To allow users and services of one telecommunications operator to communicate with another, network-to-network interconnection points between the operators are implemented.
 If unsecured, these interconnection points can allow cyberattacks to either network.
-It is essential that all partner networks and systems with which signalling and user data traffic is exchanged are fully validated to keep networks secure.
-Operators utilizing the interconnection points should authenticate the networks to which they are connected and employ appropriate access and filtering mechanisms, so that traffic can only be terminated from authorized network partners, particularly where SIP and Internet-based connectivity are deployed.
-The use of SBCs or similar technology is particularly relevant in these scenarios.
+It is essential that all partner networks and systems, with which signalling, including routing, and user data traffic are exchanged, are fully validated to keep networks secure.
+Operators utilising the interconnection points should authenticate the networks to which they are connected and employ appropriate access and filtering mechanisms, so that traffic can only be terminated from authorised network partners, particularly where SIP and Internet-based connectivity are deployed.
+Resource Public Key Infrastructure (RPKI) is a specialized framework to support improved security for the Internet's routing infrastructure.
+The use of RPKI, SBCs or similar technology is particularly relevant in these scenarios.